eguevara/JavaTraining/notes/oracleTraining.md

     - At start up time, first launch the class, the static initializer block get executed first.
     - main method executes to call the no-arugment constructor
     - the anonymous code block, outside anything else in the class is a prefix to each constructor would be excuetued next (before the code insdide the constructor)

+#Enthuware

+* All non-static/instance methods in a class are implicitly passed a 'this' parameter when called.
+* The keyword 'this' can only be used within non-static methods. static methods cannot access non static fields or methods.
+* as soon as it is set to null, the object held by the reference is eligible for GC

 ## Section 2